GODALMING MUSIC FESTIVAL – The First 70 Years

 Many Town Mayors have given support as Patrons (more recently called Friends).
 Often their admiration of the work they have seen when presenting the trophies at Festival concerts has inspired them to give a trophy: those given by former town mayors include the Tyreman Trophy, the Claxton Trophy, the Barbara Butters Cup, the Goodridge Trophy and the John Taylor Trophy.
 Peter Martin, mayor in 2005-6 presented a glass trophy for the newly formed small ensemble classes.
 In 2006 the first recipients were St Catherine’s School which delighted him as he became Chairman of Governors at the school in 2007.
-(He is also the husband of General Secretary Rachel Martin who took over from Julia Newman in 2000)
+(He is also the husband of General Secretary Rachel Martin who took over from Julia Newman in 2000 and retired in 2019)

 The Godalming Operatic Society (GOS), which had completed its 16th production when the Festival began in 1947, entered a successful choir for the early Festivals.
 The annual operatic productions and the Festival have always been regarded as special events in the Borough Hall calendar.
 Since both organisations draw from the same pool of musical enthusiasm, it will come as no surprise that many of the key figures in the 1950s were involved in both events.
 The Society’s Musical Director from 1926-57, Arthur Trew, a Charterhouse music master and well known ‘cellist, was involved in the first Festival and became a committee member.
 Successive Musical Directors of GOS have been important names in the Festival history: David Stone (Leader of the orchestra 1948-1956, MD 1958-62, William Llewellyn (MD 1963-68), George Draper (MD 1969-70) and Robin Wells (MD 1971 to present day).
 Of these, William Llewellyn and Robin Wells, both also Directors of Music at Charterhouse, have been long serving Chairmen of the Festival committee; George Draper, clarinettist and Head of Wind at Charterhouse, was soloist at the Children’s Day Concert in 1949, when the certificates were again presented by Vaughan Williams.
 Other evidence of a common purpose is easy to find: Geoffrey Ford, Head of Strings at Charterhouse and a strong supporter of the Festival Strings Section since its introduction in 1966 until the present day was the producer of GOS in 1965-68, and at other times a member of its orchestra; Ralph Truckle (see notes on The Ralph Truckle Trophy) played in the GOS orchestra from 1948 and was leader from 1957-1975; Gerald Bartlett was treasurer of both organisations, starting with GOS (1961-68) and moving to the Festival (1969-83).
 Secretaries of GOS have also influenced the Festival.
 Mrs Winifred Hart (Secretary GOS 1947-59) is commemorated in the trophy given to the Festival by Mr Streeter in 1969; Betty Moat, whose mother Mrs Helen Moat was a founder member of GOS and wardrobe mistress for 26 years, has been secretary of the Operatic Society since 1969.
 She has always supported the Festival, competing in singing and speech sections, helping with publicity, taking minutes at committee meetings and as a steward.
 Also, names of Festival Secretaries appear in the GOS annals: Eileen Skelton, Christine Streeter and Barbara Saunders (Simm).
 Other GOS members whose part in the Festival is mentioned elsewhere include Barbara Bartlett, Mrs John Smith, Dr R.H.
 Hunt, Mr S.C.Blunt.
 Jean Pratt (Gaff), who played GOS soprano leads for many years, competed in the Festival and acted as soloist in the accompaniment class, and Ellen Brown (Rowell) was accompanist and pillar of strength in both organisations after retiring to Godalming in the late ’60s.

 Local businesses were also involved, often as members of participating choirs, or as Sponsors.
 Names which occur in early minutes and lists of Patrons include Craddocks, Skeltons, Andrews, Palmers, James, Paul Perry, Pitchers, Billings and Edmonds, Alan Paine, Mellersh, Lloyds Bank etc. Sponsors in more recent years have included local music shops (T. Andrews & Co., Albert’s Music Shop, Britten’s Music, Chamberlain Music, Record Corner Ltd.), Hamilton Barr Insurance Brokers, C.H.
 Wakelin, Inn on the Lake and Secretts Flower Shop.
 Special thanks are due to Mr R. Donn of T. Andrews & Co., who has for fifty years given personal attention to the provision of the high-quality piano for which the Godalming Music Festival has become well known.
 From 1966 to 1970 this was a Bechstein Grand but Mr Donn remembers using a new van to deliver a new Steinway when it was hired out for the first time, on trial, for the Choir Day in the 1970 Festival.
-Both van and this Steinway piano are still used for the Festival today!

 The cost of running the Festival, when high quality adjudicators are needed, several venues and a top quality piano have to be hired, not to mention the costs of printing and postage, has always been a topic of concern.
 Early Festivals ran at a loss, subsidised by the generosity of a few people.
 One problem was that the Borough Hall was not big enough to hold a very large paying audience as well as all the choirs.
 It was a cruel irony that if numbers of competing choirs rose, the space available for an audience fell and expenditure exceeded income.
 Thus a system of subscribing Patrons was introduced.
 This is succeeded by the ‘Friends of the Festival’ system in place today, and the income this generates cushions the finances against an unpredictable income arising from a variation in entry numbers.
 There was rejoicing after the 1951 Festival, when there was a credit of £3 in the bank, but by the 1964 Festival, when a loss of £3 was reported, the reserves had only increased to £12.
 It was pointed out that £10 could be saved by abandoning the piano competition, but fortunately this was not done!
 Instead, as at other times of financial difficulty, a Borough Council grant saved the situation.
 Since at that time it cost £25 (guineas actually) to hire a piano, one can see why pianos were borrowed from friends for a few years.By 1967 the finances were on a firmer footing and the increase in size of the Speech Section was important in maintaining this.
 There were further difficulties in the 1980s, when costs of hiring halls escalated.
 To avoid putting too much of this burden on the competitors, cake sales were run and, in 1989, a special concert raised over £500.
 The Festival nearly doubled in size when the Dance Section was added and entries in all sections have since kept up well.
 Grants from Waverley Borough Council and the Town Council have helped in difficult times and income from Friends and Sponsors ensures that entry fees can stay at a reasonable level.
 In the early 1950s it cost around £50 to run a Festival.
 It now costs over £25,500.
 This presents a great challenge but thanks to the enthusiastic support of today’s teachers, parents, sponsors, competitors and Friends, the Festival is now in a more healthy financial state and able to meet that challenge.